ARION

 “Its prints are everywhere,” Dean remarked quietly.
 He crouched in the dust and placed his hand beside a large, triangular foot print with toe claw marks.
 “I saw these outside the dome also.”

-Ginger looked out through the nest, specifically looking for the feathers of a very large bird or avian creature, but only saw bits of dirt, sticks and a kind of fuzzy material that might be fur.
+Ginger looked through the nest, specifically looking for the feathers of a very large bird or avian creature, but only saw bits of dirt, sticks and a kind of fuzzy material that might be fur or hair.
 She sat back on her haunches and shined her flashlight around the alcove.
 There seemed to be natural outcroppings of rock on the walls, and there were several items resting upon them as if they were storage shelves.

 She stepped around the edge of the nest without actually walking upon it, and took a look at the items.
 With a small gasp of surprise, she recognized several metal hand tools that were likely taken from the dome.
 She had no idea what they might be used for, but if this creature had been inside that place, it may have taken things that simply appealed to its fancy; she had a sudden mental image of a giant, saber-toothed packrat with three, blood-red eyes and hoped she would never meet such a thing.